Saturday, January 12, 2019

 2) Trustees authorized the establishment of an endowment fund in 1978.
 Income from invested principal would be utilized for general operating expenses, etc.

 3) Launching of a five-year development program, the largest such effort in the Society's history.
-(A five-part program with a goal to raise $500,000 by the end of 1983 and is designed to improve the Museum's physical plant, and thereby the educational offering to the visiting public.
+(A five-part program to raise $500,000 by the end of 1983 and is designed to improve the Museum's physical plant, and thereby the educational offering to the visiting public.
 The net result will provide a sound base for financial self-support of the present site, and, possible satellite operations in the years to come.

 On the inside back cover of the 1978 Annual Report.